 Overview

-Tip Differentiating Between Files: Encourage recipients using non-UT emails to enter their real first and last name when they upload the file.
-This name will be appended to the file name so that if you are requesting the same file from multiple people, file names will be different.
+Tip Differentiating Between Files: Encourage non-UT email recipients to enter their real first and last names when they upload the file.
+This name will be appended to the file name so that file names will be different if you request the same file from multiple people.
 UT users will automatically have their name added to the file name.
 If you have multiple people with the same name, a number starting with 1 will be added to the file name to keep them separate.

 Tip Tiny URL and renewing link: Create a Tiny URL at tiny.utk.edu using the request link.
 You can then send this URL to anyone you wish to send you files.
-Links expire after one year.
-If you use a tiny URL, you can update that each year when you create a new share link.
+Links open to anyone expire after one year.
+If you use a tiny URL, you can renew the tiny URL each year when you create a new share link in OneDrive.
+You can set an expiration on any link.

 Instructions: Request a File Using OneDrive

 - After you’ve shared the request link, the recipient can open the link and upload a file.
-Once they’ve done so, you’ll receive an email that the file has been uploaded, and you’ll see the file in your OneDrive.
+Once they’ve done so, you’ll receive an email that the file has been uploaded, and you’ll see it in your OneDrive.

-Instructions: Recipient Upload a Requested File to OneDrive
+Instructions: Recipient Send or Upload a Requested File to OneDrive

 Open the link sent from the requester.

-- This will open file explorer on your computer.
+- This will open the file explorer on your computer.
 Select the file you wish to upload.

 Non-UT recipients will see a screen that looks like this: